yogeshagr/golang/gopl/gopl.md

 }
 ```
 The parameter between the keyword `func` and the function name is called a
-`receiveer` and binds the function to the specific type.
+`receiver` and binds the function to the specific type.
 When a function has a
 receiver, that function is called a `method`.

 Value receivers operate on a copy of the value used to make the method call and